Did we personalize? Assessing personalization by an online reinforcement learning algorithm using resampling: A resampling-based framework for truth-in-advertising

 \subsubsection{Answering \cref{ques:numint}: Number of interesting users}

-To answer population-level questions like \cref{ques:numint}, we use resampled trajectories of all users (under suitable ground truths) to generate a distribution for \numint[] due to algorithmic stochasticity.
+To answer population-level questions like \cref{ques:numint}, we use resampled trajectories of all users (under suitable generative models) to generate a distribution for \numint[] due to algorithmic stochasticity.
 We then compute how extreme the observed \numint[] is with respect to this distribution via the fraction

 and $\sbraces{\mc U_i^{(b)}}_{b=1}^{\numbootstrap}$ denote the resampled trajectories for user $i$ generated by \cref{resim}.
 When the fraction~\cref{eq:percentile_numint} is small, we conclude that the data provides evidence that the number of interesting users is not likely to be as high as those observed in the study just by chance (caused by the stochasticity of the RL algorithm) and the RL algorithm is potentially personalizing.
 On the other hand, when the fraction~\cref{eq:percentile_numint} is large, we conclude that the number of interesting users observed in the study could have arisen due to algorithmic stochasticity.